Get all the latest data for Montenegro

 How much are property prices expected to increase in Montenegro in 2026?

-As of early 2026, property prices in Montenegro are expected to increase by approximately 6% to 10% over the course of the year.
+As of 2026, Montenegro property prices are expected to increase by about 8% to 11% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Montenegro.